MohamadElSayed/EmployeePoll/README.md

 5. `_getUser(id,password)` Method

-*id: Username for the user
+_Description_: Validates Username and password wheich is used at the login process.
-*password: Password for the user
+_Parameters_: id is the username and password is the password for the user

 _return Value_: if id and password are valid then the user object will be returned otherwise an error message with Invalid UserName/password will be returned instead.